jingyuewang/jingyuewang/README.md

 - 👋 Hi, I’m Jingyue Wang.
 I'm an associate professor at Fuzhou University.
-- 👀 I’m interested in teaching, learning, doing research, and coding in math and computing.
+- 👀 I’m interested in teaching and coding.
 - 📫 You can reach me by email: jingyuewang AT fzu.edu.cn

 <!---